 Sexually transmitted diseases, commonly called STDs, are infections that are spread by having sex with someone who has a STD.
 You can get a sexually transmitted disease from sexual activity that involves the mouth, anus, or vagina.

 STDs are serious illnesses that require treatment, regardless of whether or not you are pregnant.
 But when you are pregnant, you are not the only one at risk; many STDs can be especially harmful to you and your baby.
-Some STDs, like HIV/AIDS, cannot be cured and may be deadly.

 Your health care provider will likely screen for some STDs at your first prenatal visit, but if you have sex with someone who might be infected, you will need to be screened at subsequent appointments and treated.
 If you suspect you have been exposed to a STD, be sure to tell your doctor immediately.
 Fast treatment is the best way to protect you and your baby.